MATH 8016 INTRODUCTION TO THE THEORY OF RECURSIVE FUNCTIONS (3 credits)

 MATH 8756 INTRODUCTION TO PROBABILITY AND STATISTICS II (3 credits)

-Theory and methods of statistical inference including estimators, statistical hypotheses, multivariate estimation, chi-square tests, analysis of variance, and statistical software.
+Theory and methods of statistical inference including sampling distributions, estimators, estimation, and statistical hypotheses.
 (Cross-listed with MATH 4750).

 MATH 8855 HISTORY OF MATHEMATICS (3 credits)